-As usual, minimalist baker has blown my mind.
-The game-changing tofu cooking technique that I learned from this post is baking it first before sautéing it in sauce.
+But then I learned this game-changing tofu cooking technique.
+The secret is baking it first, before sautéing it in sauce.
 Any sauce you like.
 This gives it a crispy edge without using any oil, maximizes the sauce ingredients, and keeps the center tender.
 Brilliant.
 And really easy.
+And the best part – no pressing required!

 - Preheat oven to 400 degrees.